Skunk In Your Home? 24/7 Emergency Service Available

 Not through our exclusion.
 The reason skunks "come back" is because the den site was never sealed.
 A new skunk finds the same opening.
 We bury heavy-gauge mesh around the entire structure to prevent any skunk from digging back in.
 All exclusion is backed by a written guarantee.

 We strongly advise against it.
 Skunks are a rabies vector, and an amateur attempt at trapping almost always results in spraying.
-In New York, you need a Nuisance Wildlife Control license to trap and relocate skunks.
+Aside from the dangers, in many states you need a license to trap and relocate skunks.

 Home remedies like tomato juice and vinegar do not work.
 The thiols in skunk spray require oxidizing agents to neutralize.
 We use professional-grade products that chemically break down the odor compounds.
 In severe cases, we fog the interior of the home.